Menu

 Why don’t we take more at the curb?

 There are a couple of reasons why we limit what is taken at the curb.
 For the most part, what we accept is driven by the recycling market.
-There is no point for us to accept an item that has no market value.
 Things do change, however, and we are always looking for new items to add to our list of acceptable items.
 Another reason for our limitations is logistics.
 For example, cardboard boxes must be cut and bundled so that they fit easily into the trucks.
 If you were to place a whole refrigerator box at the curb, it will be picked up by the garbage truck.
 Please help us by following these guidelines.
 When your recyclables come to the Material Recovery Facility (MRF), they are sorted – some by machines, some by hand.
 When you do not properly prepare your recyclables, you slow down the process and may contaminate other recyclables.

 • Yard waste is collected every week starting the third week of April through the second week of December.